 • Complete build and self-practice activities

 Take a look at the course for yourself.
-On our demo page you can access a video of the Programme Leader going through the course and sample activities.
+On our demo page you can access a video of the Programme Leader going through the course and sample practice activities.

-Supervision and Support
+Course Supervision and Support

 All the live sessions are scheduled between 9am and 5pm, Monday to Friday, and you will have access to the timetable and your calendar the week before the course starts.
 Surgeries and Town Halls are recorded, but you should attend the live individual and group feedback and personal tutor sessions to give yourself the best chance of passing SQE2.